gtkwave/gtkwave/docs/install/mac.md

 ## OSX / Macports

-An older build of GTKWave LTS for OSX can be found on SourceForge:
+An older build of GTKWave LTS for macOS can be found on SourceForge:
 [download](https://gtkwave.sourceforge.net/gtkwave.zip)

 However, this version is not compatible with current versions of macOS.